How Much Is My Truck Worth on Trade-In Within the Next 5 Years?

 Increase Your Truck’s Trade-In Value

 Bring your truck up to the best condition to increase its trade-in value.
-Repair whatever damage you can, such as scratches, chips in the windshield, or minor engine repairs.
+Fix whatever damage you can, such as scratches, chips in the windshield, or minor engine repairs.
 Have your truck cleaned and detailed before an appraisal by a dealer.
+A money tracker app can help you carve out room in your budget for any repairs.

 It’s worth noting that your credit score will also impact the deal you get on your new car.
 That’s because a higher credit score gets buyers a lower interest rate on car loans.